Builderb0y/BigGlobe/scripting docs/2 - Builtin environment.md

 # Fields

-* minecraftVersion.major - always 1, since Minecraft 2.0 was an april fools day joke, and no other version of Minecraft that Big Globe supports starts with anything except 1.
+* minecraftVersion.major - the first number in the version.
+For MinecraftVersion.CURRENT, this is always 1, since Minecraft 2.0 was an april fools day joke, and no other version of Minecraft that Big Globe supports starts with anything except 1.
 * minecraftVersion.minor - the middle number in the version.
 For example, the minor version of Minecraft 1.20.4 is 20.
 * minecraftVersion.bugfix - the last number in the version.
 For example, the bugfix version of Minecraft 1.20.4 is 4.
 * MinecraftVersion.CURRENT - the version of Minecraft that your game is running.

 # Casting

-* MinecraftVersion(String) - creates a MinecraftVersion.
+* `String -> MinecraftVersion` - creates a MinecraftVersion.
 Useful for comparing 2 versions, because you can do `MinecraftVersion.CURRENT > MinecraftVersion('1.20.4')`.
+Or, in V4.3.0+, you can also do `MinecraftVersion.CURRENT >.
+'1.20.4'`.